-I like coffee, but limit it to one cup of organic daily.
-I use xylitol (supposed to help teeth) as my sweetener, and last but not least, half and half creamer.
-I also eat about 4 avocados weekly, but not on sourdough bread, anymore.
-Now, I spread it on fried potato slices.
+I like coffee, but haven’t been drinking it.
+I used xylitol (supposed to help teeth) as my sweetener, and last but not least, half and half creamer.
+I also eat about 4 avocados weekly, but occasional sourdough bread with avocados.
+Most of the time, I spread it on fried potato slices.
 You might want to try this, it’s delicious!
-Bye, bye, bread…
+Bread isn’t the best choice…

 To conclude, I don’t fast.
 I just don’t like going hungry.
 But, I do not usually eat until about noon because I tend to be a night owl and late morning sleeper!
 What I do eat of fruit before 12PM is small.
 It amounts to a handful of berries and sipping my small cups of tea.
 Then, anywhere from 12 to 3 or 4PM, I eat another meal.
 I eat when hungry.
 No chiseled in concrete schedule.

 I rarely eat meat, but do take B12 tablets every day.
 I am older, so I take 1,000mcg total of the two types of B12.
 I play it safe.
 I take 500mcg of each (Methyl and cyanocobalamin) because, depending upon who you ask, the so called experts will swear the other is better.